 In this case, one size does not fit all when it comes to these sponges.
 They make them in different sizes, so use them!
 My personal favorite is the sculpted one for highlighting above the cheekbone, as well as the micro minis that are a lifesaver when it comes to concealing dark circles and blending the product thoroughly.
 “Don't forget to pick up the tiny concealer Beautyblenders!”
 Colon warns.
 “They are great for under-eye coverage and getting the tight crevices around the nose area.”

+Cleaning your Beautyblender, and makeup brushes for that matter, is one of the most important things you should be doing.
 You should be cleaning your Beautyblender at least every few times you use it.
 If you’re really good, you can cleanse every time.
 Colon suggests, “When cleaning your Beautyblender—with special soap or even your face wash—make sure to let it air dry.
 Don't throw it back in your makeup bag before it’s dry or bacteria will be all over that thing.”

 Have more beauty questions?
 We’ve got you covered with in-depth answers to these five hilarious beauty questions you've definitely pondered.